The-McGrail-Foundation/MIMEDefang/README.md

 1) Sendmail

-**You must be using Sendmail 8.12.x or 8.13.x**
+**You must be using Sendmail 8.12.x or higher**

-Obtain the latest Sendmail 8.12.x or 8.13.x source release from http://www.sendmail.org.
+Obtain the latest Sendmail 8.12.x or higher source release from http://www.sendmail.org.
 Unpack it.
 If you are building 8.12.x, add the following lines to devtools/Site/site.config.m4:

         dnl Milter
 	APPENDDEF(`conf_sendmail_ENVDEF', `-DMILTER')

 This enables the mail filter feature.
-(For 8.13.x, Milter is enabled by default.)
+(For 8.13.x and higher versions, Milter is enabled by default.)

 Go ahead and build Sendmail following the instructions in the Sendmail documentation.
 Install and configure Sendmail.